-Windows Administrator Privileges: Normally, you do not need Windows Administrator privileges to run MainBoss.
-However, you do need such privileges in the following cases:

-- □ When you manually install MainBoss on a computer - □ When you install MainBoss Service (see Installing MainBoss Service on page 21) and when you start or stop the service - □ When you set up MainBoss Remote (see Appendix C: MainBossRemote on page 79) - □ In order to look at the event logs in Administration | MainBoss Service (if you don't have privileges, the Event Log list will have an error message rather than log messages)

-SQL Server Administrator Privileges: SQL Server Administrator privileges are needed to perform backups and restores of the MainBoss database.
-SQL Server Administrator privileges are also needed to add new users to the list of recognized MainBoss users (Administration | Users).
-This is because the new user must be given appropriate permissions to use SQL Server to access the database.
-However, there is a way around this; for details, see Registering New Users with MainBoss on page 15.

-MainBoss Administration Security Role: You need the MainBoss Administration security role in order to use anything in the Administration section of the MainBoss control panel.
-This security role only applies to the use of features within MainBoss itself, and has no effect on any other software.

-The person who creates a MainBoss database is automatically granted the MainBoss Administration security role.
-That person must then authorize other users, or else authorize one user and then give that user the Administration security role so that he/she may authorize other users.

-Important: If you have Windows Administrator privileges and you use "Run as administrator" to start MainBoss (on Windows 7 or Vista), MainBoss will behave as if you have the Administration security role.
-In this case, you don't really have to have that role, nor does your login name have to appear in MainBoss's list of authorized users.
-This allows IT personnel to upgrade software and perform other software maintenance tasks without being recognized MainBoss users.

-Installation Locations for MainBoss Software

-When setting up MainBoss, it's important to distinguish between where you store the data and where you store the software:

-□ MainBoss data will be stored on a computer where SQL Server is running.
+indows Administrator Privileges: Normally, you do not need Windows Administrator vileges to run MainBoss.
+However, you do need such privileges in the following cases: When you manually install MainBoss on a computer When you install MainBoss Service (see Installing MainBoss Service on page 22) and when you start or stop the service When you set up MainBoss Remote (see Appendix C: MainBossRemote on page 80) In order to look at the event logs in Administration MainBoss Service (if you don't have privileges, the Event Log list will have an error message rather than log messages) per are Us Ser QL Server Administrator Privileges: SQL Server Administrator privileges are needed to a form backups and restores of the MainBoss database.
+SQL Server Administrator privileges a also needed to add new users to the list of recognized MainBoss users ( Administration ers ).
+This is because the new user must be given appropriate permissions to use SQL river to access the database.
+However, there is a way around this; for details, see Registering w Users with MainBoss on page 15. sec pai ainBoss Administration Security Role: You need the MainBoss Administration curity role in order to use anything in the Administration section of the MainBoss control nel.
+This security role only applies to the use of features within MainBoss itself, and has no fect on any other software.
+Ad aut e person who creates a MainBoss database is automatically granted the MainBoss ministration security role.
+That person must then authorize other users, or else thorize one user and then give that user the Administration security role so that he/she by authorize other users. adı hav noı IT Aportant: If you have Windows Administrator privileges and you use "Run as ministrator" to start MainBoss (on Windows 7 or Vista), MainBoss will behave as if you we the Administration security role.
+In this case, you don't really have to have that role, it does your login name have to appear in MainBoss's list of authorized users.
+This allows personnel to upgrade software and perform other software maintenance tasks without being cognized MainBoss users.
+Ins stallation Locations for MainBoss Software hen setting up MainBoss, it's important to distinguish between where you store the data and here you store the software: MainBoss data will be stored on a computer where SQL Server is running.
 There is only one copy of the data; this is shared by all users at your site.

-□ MainBoss software should be installed on every computer where people wish to work with MainBoss.
+☐ MainBoss software should be installed on every computer where people wish to work with MainBoss.
 In other words, you may have many copies of the software.
 The software for MainBoss Advanced doesn't have to be installed on the server system if people won't be using MainBoss from that system.
 However, a number of administrative operations are more straightforward if MainBoss is installed on the server system.
 Problems may arise if you store the MainBoss executable program on one computer and try to run it on another computer.
 (This is a known problem with the Microsoft .NET framework.)
-As a result, you must either:

-- □ Install the MainBoss software on every computer where you intend MainBoss to run; or - □ Use ClickOnce deployment, as discussed in the next section
+As a result, you must either: ☐ Install the MainBoss software on every computer where you intend MainBoss to run; or ☐ Use ClickOnce deployment, as discussed in the next section